-The rider of a TiLite Aero Z or ZRA wheelchair must not weigh more than the Maximum User Weight stated above.
+The rider of a TiLite Twist wheelchair must not weigh more than the Maximum User Weight stated above.
 If there are items attached to the wheelchair, such as backpacks, seat pouches, etc., the weight of such attached items must be counted as part of the Maximum User Weight limit for the wheelchair.
-In other words, if the wheelchair rider has a 20 lb (9.1 kg) backpack attached to the wheelchair, then the wheelchair rider must not weigh more than the Maximum User Weight in Table 14-1 less 20 lbs.
+In other words, if the wheelchair rider has a 20 lb (9.1 kg) backpack attached to the wheelchair, then the wheelchair rider must not weigh more than the Maximum User Weight in Table 15-1 less 20 lbs.
+The TiLite Twist wheelchair was not tested with a wheelchair-anchored pelvic belt, and TiLite does not offer this wheelchair with a wheelchair-anchored pelvic belt.